Aligning AI-driven discovery with human intuition: Problem formulation and motivation

 \subsection{Aligning state variables}

 While identifying state variables is crucial, it is equally important to prioritize those that offer interpretive value.
 However, assessing the alignment between human-understandable and model-learned latent variables without prior knowledge of the system poses a challenge.
-To address this, we propose three desirable qualities for typical human-interpretable state variables: they should accurately represent the system, have simple governing equations, and be infinitely differentiable over time almost everywhere.
+To address this, consistent with the principle that strong domain-specific priors are necessary for specialized scientific tasks\cite{goldfeder2026ai}, we propose three desirable qualities for typical human-interpretable state variables: they should accurately represent the system, have simple governing equations, and be infinitely differentiable over time almost everywhere.
 We incorporate these properties by training an autoencoder to learn the representation, jointly optimizing a dynamics module, and applying time-derivative regularization, respectively.